Luigi Giussani

-Luigi Giovanni Giussani (15 October 1922 – 22 February 2005) was an Italian Catholic priest, theologian, educator, public intellectual, and founder of the international Catholic movement Communion and Liberation.
-His cause for canonization was opened in 2012.
+Luigi Giovanni Giussani (15 October 1922 – 22 February 2005) was an Italian Catholic priest, theologian, educator, public intellectual, and founder of the international Catholic movement Comunione e Liberazione.
+His beatification process was opened in 2012.

 Biography

 Luigi Giussani was born on 15 October 1922 in Desio, near Milan, Italy.
 His father, Beniamino Giussani, was an artist and anarchist.
 His mother, Angelina Gelosa, worked in a textile factory and was a devout Catholic.